 Honeydew?
 Honey do, says Humphrey!
 These frozen pupsicle dog treats are an all-natural pale green, which is perfect for St. Patricks Day, too.
 That time of year just happens to be when melons are ripe in our garden (lucky us indeed) or in season at local markets.
 Melon isn’t something we usually feed as a treat, but Humphrey loves the smell and is always nearby if one is being sliced for breakfast.
 Since the melons were all coming on at once and I couldn’t keep up with eating, I decided to make him a little special batch of honeydew treats.

 Melons are full of antioxidents, vitamins, fibre, and other tasty goodness.
-Depending on the type of melon, they are often sweet though, so be mindful of the natural sugar content.
-Many melons are dog-friendly in moderation, but remove the rind, seeds, and share in small quantities only.
-Melons may not be suitable for some pups, especially for any dogs with sugar-related issues or dietary restrictions.
+They’re one of the many fruits and vegatbles that you can share with your pup.
+Depending on the type, they’re often sweet though, so be mindful of the natural sugar content and remove the rind, seeds, and share in small quantities.
+Melons may not be suitable for some dogs, especially furfriends with sugar-related issues or dietary restrictions.
+No melons?
+Not worries.
+You can sniff though our dog treat recipes for all sorts of other tasty ideas instead!

 A little cube of fresh melon makes a simple yummy treat, and you can also freeze cubed melon or pulp it into puree and freeze in ice cube trays for you and/or your dog.
+Sharing?
+Yep!
+Frozen melon cubes are great for smoothies, smoothie bowls, or making drinks for people, too.
 Freezing is a great way to extend the harvest and/or moderate consumption by stretching things out over time.
-Frozen melon cubes are great for smoothies, smoothie bowls, or making drinks for people, too.

 Here, we’re going to blend the melon with optional extras in a special pupsicle treat.
 The sweetness of the melon takes the tart edge off our homemade low fat goat milk kefir, and the addition of cooked chicken pushes these pupsicles to the next doggone level for lucky dogs.
 These are probably not the flavours you’d use if you’re going to share the frozen melon with your dogs, though.
 Haha!

 As always, not all treats are for all pups.
-In addition to being aware of the sweetness of the honeydew melon, some dogs just aren’t pupsicle pups.
+In addition to being aware of the sweetness of the honeydew melon (or other dog-friendly melons if you’re switching things up), some dogs just aren’t pupsicle pups.
 Just like people, some dogs don’t like cold treats.
 If your dog doesn’t enjoy frozen goodies, there are plenty of other tasty treat options in our recipe archives.
-Other dogs might love them a little too much.
-Highly aggressive chewers or dogs with dental issues may be better with softer treat options to avoid accidently damaging their teeth.
-Sniff around our recipe archives for lots of other ideas.
+Other dogs might love their frozen pupsicles a little too much.
+Highly aggressive chewers or dogs with dental issues may be better with softer treat options to avoid accidently damaging their teeth on firm frozen snacks.
+Again, you can sniff around our recipe archives for lots of other ideas.

 Customising Pupsicles for Pup Preferences